eribertto/mytodos/install.arcolinux.md

 Begin time: 1950
 End time: 1958

 Success installing the archlinux XFCE and do some tweakings.
-Also success building carli iso from eriks YT tutorial.
+Also success building carli iso from eriks YT tutorial and booting to the build live usb.
+Note however that no network manager in the applet nor no gui web browser.

+below is the reply of Erik arcolinux dev:
+	Erik Dubois
+	add any package from the Arch Linux repos to the list packages.x86_64 neofetch is explained - carli project

-After testing out the live iso i can reboot just fine to 2 OS mxlinux and arcolinux XFCE.
+After testing out the live iso i can reboot just fine to the 2 OS mxlinux and arcolinux XFCE.